“Beautiful is everything one looks at with love.”Christian Morgenstern, German author and poet

 - Germany shares a rich history with the Holy Roman Empire.

-- Hamburger came from the city of Hamburg.
+- Hamburgers came from the city of Hamburg.

 - Chinese checkers were invented in Germany.